mopagemo/cbquiz/README.md

 - `debug state`: outputs information about connected clients

 To not participate and to share questions/results on screen go to `http://localhost:3300/readonly`.
-This uses this `monitor.html` file, whereas participating players use `player.html`.
+This uses the `monitor.html` file, whereas participating players use `player.html`.